kchapelier/procedural-generation/README.md

 ### <a href="https://books.google.be/books?isbn=1558608486" target="_blank">Texturing &amp; modeling: a procedural approach</a>

 A classic reference on the subject by pioneers and creators of the featured methods and algorithms (Ken Perlin, Steven Worley, F. Kenton Musgrave, David S. Ebert and Darwyn Peachey).

+### <a href="https://books.google.be/books?isbn=1935182625" target="_blank">Generative Art: A Practical Guide Using Processing</a>

+The book presents multiple examples of generative arts and explains the techniques used in some of them in the form of short tutorials (in Processing).